peterhinch/micropython_eeprom/flash/FLASH.md

 10K for Pyboard Flash memory).
 These were the largest capacity available with a sector size small enough for microcontroller use.

+Thanks to a patch from Daniel Thompson this now has the capability to support smaller NOR Flash chips with 24-bit addressing.
+I lack the chips to test this so am unable to support such use.
+The author tested on an XPX XT25F32B.

 Multiple chips may be used to construct a single logical nonvolatile memory module.
 The driver allows the memory either to be mounted in the target filesystem as a disk device or to be addressed as an array of bytes.